LilaShiba/resume2023/README.md

 - 🚀 Co-design, build, and deliver proof of concepts for B2B sales > 1M.
 - 🎓 Co-teach at universities and serve as a subject matter expert on StackOverflow.
 - 📚 Develop training materials to upskill engineersc developers, and C-level employees.
+- ❌ Position terminated due to promotion

 ### JavaScript Lead Instructor 🌟
 General Assembly | Mar 2020 - Aug 2020

-- 🎓 Create and expand on MERN stack development course.
+- 🎓 Create and expand on MERN stack development course. (stop-gap during covid)

 ### Product Developer & Technology Educator 🚀
 Decoded | Aug 2019 - Mar 2020